6 Signs Your Home May Need Main Water Line Repair in Matthews, NC

 1. A Sudden or Unexplained Drop in Water Pressure

 If water pressure in your home drops noticeably and nothing obvious has changed, the main water line is one of the first things worth investigating.
-A crack, leak, or partial blockage in the line reduces the volume of water making it into your home, which shows up as weak flow at every fixture.
-If the pressure drop is sudden and affects the whole house at once, that’s a stronger signal that the issue is in the main line rather than a single pipe or fixture.
+A crack, leak, or partial blockage in the line reduces the volume of water making it into your home, which shows up as weak flow at every fixture throughout the house.

 2. Discolored or Rusty Water